Chapter 2: Fundamentals of Organic Structures

 Organic compounds are compounds that contain the carbon element.
 The simplest organic compound is a hydrocarbon, which is a compound containing only the elements carbon and hydrogen.
 Hydrocarbons are composed of several sub-categories: alkane, alkene, alkyne and aromatic, depending on the type of carbon-carbon bonds involved.

 Hydrocarbons can be in chains (straight-chains or branched-chains) or rings.
-The hydrocarbon chain and ring form the “carbon backbone” of organic compounds, and functional groups connected to the backbone allow for the great diversity organic structures.
+The hydrocarbon chain and ring form the “carbon backbone” of organic compounds, and functional groups connected to the backbone allow for a great diversity of organic structures.
 Functional groups are common and specific arrangements of atoms, usually heteroatoms (atoms other than carbon and hydrogen) like N, O, and Cl that show specific and relatively high reactivities.
 Knowledge about the common functional groups in this chapter will prepare us for the later discussion on organic reactions.

 Hydrocarbons: